danleetw/FT8TW/README.md

 DE BV6LC

+[🌈 Seeking volunteers]
+I am looking for friends who can help write the user manual.
+I’m really too busy, and I’m not sure if anyone would be willing to help create and maintain the documentation.

 [🌈 Acknowledgements]
 Thanks to the following OMs for helping with testing (if I missed anyone, please kindly remind me).<BR>